orca-zhang/ecache/README_en.md

 - `NewLRUCache`
   - First parameter is the number of buckets, each bucket will use an independent lock
-    - Don't worry, just set as you want, `orcache` will find a suitable number which is convenient for mask calculation later
+    - Don't worry, just set as you want, `ecache` will find a suitable number which is convenient for mask calculation later
   - Second parameter is the number of items that each bucket can hold
-    - When `orcache` is full, there should be `first parameter X second parameter` item
+    - When `ecache` is full, there should be `first parameter X second parameter` item
   - \[Optional\]Third parameter is the expiration time of each item
-    - `orcache` uses internal counter to improve performance, default 100ms accuracy, calibration every second
+    - `ecache` uses internal counter to improve performance, default 100ms accuracy, calibration every second
     - No parameter or pass `0`, means permanent

 ## Best Practices